2009 Michigan Wolverines football team: At No. 20 Wisconsin

-Vs. Ohio State
+No. 9 Ohio State

 In the last game of the season, Michigan hosted their archrivals the No. 9 nationally ranked Ohio State Buckeyes, in the 106th meeting between the two teams.
 Ohio State scored first when Michigan QB Forcier fumbled while scrambling in the end zone; the ball was recovered by Ohio State's Cameron Heyward for a TD.
 Michigan's only score of the first half was a 46-yard field goal.
 Ohio State's Brandon Saine ran in a 29-yard TD late in the second quarter to make it 14–3 at halftime.